Counselor Education, PhD

 - A two-page professional goals statement.

 - Official transcripts of all undergraduate and graduate course work indicating the completion of requirements that are equal or equivalent to a master's degree accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-Students not having appropriate course work will be required to take additional courses prior to admission.
+Students not having appropriate course work will be required to take additional courses before admission or concurrently with the doctoral curriculum.

 - A valid score on the Graduate Record Examination (GRE) that is no more than five years old.